bunnydeviloper/cs10/Udacity/6-web-tool-automation/014-intro.md

 # Lesson 14 - Introduction to web tooling and automation

 ### Course Intro
-* Introduction to using web tools such as Sass, Gulp, Sublime, Angular
+* Introduction to using web tools such as Sass, Gulp, Sublime, Auto-prefixer

 ### Quiz: cost effectiveness
 * Which of the following optimizations are worth doing considering time and risk?